-By fusing data from the Global Sensor Network (SGSN), Seradata, and other proprietary and public sources, the system detects deviations that may not be visible through traditional analysis alone.
+By combining data from the Slingshot Global Sensor Network (SGSN), Seradata, and other proprietary and public sources, Agatha AI helps detect deviations that may be difficult to identify through traditional single-source analysis alone.

 Continuously monitors satellite behavior